By Tony Attwood

 Is standing in the clothes that you once wore

-And in the end that is what this stunning, beautiful, amazing song that we first heard almost fifty years ago, is all about.
+And in the end that is what this stunning, beautiful, amazing song that we first heard fifty years ago, is all about.
 It is about the anger of “get out now” and the softness of “come on love, time to go.”
 And because it contains in both music and lyrics both elements of farewell it is a total masterpiece.
-48 years on (to be exact) it moves me no less than it did 48 years ago, not least because 48 years ago I could only imagine what it was like to go through that scenario.
-Now, 48 years later, far too often, I know – as I guess many of us do.
+Today it still moves me no less than it did when I first heard it, not least because at that time I could only imagine what it was like to go through that scenario.
+Now, all these years later, far too often, I know – as I guess many of us do.

 And that’s the point: Dylan talks about what many of us sadly experience in this delicate, torturing song.
 Sometimes it is almost too unbearable to hear.
 Almost, but not quite.